fraserxu/node-auth-weibo/README.md

 node-auth-weibo
 ===============

-A complete oauth flow example for Sina Weibo
+A complete oauth flow example for Sina Weibo.

+I followed up the awesome series [EASY NODE AUTHENTICATION](http://scotch.io/series/easy-node-authentication) from [scotch.io](http://scotch.io/) and what I did is to add the support for Sina Weibo.
+It's really useful and I think you may need this in your next hackthon project.

 ### Development